-Since March, COVID has altered every industry across the globe and will continue to impact them for the foreseeable future.
-The field of public relations is no exception.
+Since March, COVID has altered every industry across the globe and will continue to impact them for the foreseeable future, and the field of public relations is no exception.
 With events and public speaking engagements on hold indefinitely, and the front page perpetually inhabited by a global pandemic, how are PR agencies and in-house PR teams managing visibility campaigns for their clients?

 We reached out to public relations professionals to hear their thoughts.
 Some acknowledged that they needed to completely redefine their PR strategies.
 Others pointed to longtime successful business practices that stood them in good stead.
 Almost everyone agreed that the habits and attitudes they’ve picked up will have staying power – and possibly alter the industry forever.